xyfir/rword/README.md

 - `options.contains: string|RegExp` - Optional (default `/.*/`) - Words that don't match the regexp will not be returned.
 - `options.capitalize: string` - Optional (default `'none'`) - Changes the capitalization of the words returned.
 Possible values: `'none' | 'all' | 'first'`.

+It should be obvious, but be warned that there's no guarantee you'll receive as many words as requested if you use any of the filtering options.
+In addition, adding filters to is slow, and should be avoided if possible.
+Use `rword.generateFromPool()` if possible as it can be much faster, especially for generating a single word.

 ## `rword.generateFromPool(count)`

 Generates words from the global pool array.
 The pool is automatically filled using `rword.generate(500)` and then words are taken out of that array as needed.
 Can be faster than `rword.generate()` for generating small amounts of words.